Fresh Eggs From Rebekahs

 Baking Comparisons

 Even if you don’t notice a difference in flavor between the two, there is certainly a difference in how they bake.
-A farm-fresh egg not only gives you more nutrients but also provides a better baking structure in how well they hold together.
-Fresh eggs are also noticeably creamier too.
+A farm-fresh egg not only provides more nutrients but also gives baked goods a better structure, helping them hold together better.
+Fresh eggs are also noticeably creamier.

 Food Safety